programmerbio/test-repo/README.md

 ### Created by me

 * I'm now making a list
-* this list is unorder
+* this list is unordered
 * refrigerator